webflorist/routetree/README.md

 );
 ```

-You can also handle payload translations via your language-files using the `Automatic translation` functionality (see below).
+You can also handle payload translations via your language-files using the [Automatic Translation](#automatic-translation) functionality.

 If you want to have different values of a payload depending on an action, you can override a RouteNode's payload using a RouteAction's payload.
 Here is an example:
 ```php